abiswasmw/stanford-dogs-classifier/README.md

 ### Conclusion

 This project covers the basics of image classification.
 In the future I intend to develop a deployment workflow for this project.

-Feel free to provide your feedback.
+Please feel free to provide any feedback.